xiahfyj/Youtube_video_upload_to_RDS/README.md

-This script retrieve statistics on Youtube channel and upload to AWS
+This script retrieves statistics on Youtube channels and upload to AWS